diablovillalba/django_backend/README.txt

 ****************************************************************************************

-		PROJECT TESTING BACK-END WITH PYTHON AND PYTESTcaldo
+		               PROJECT TESTING BACK-END WITH PYTHON AND PYTEST

 ****************************************************************************************
 	        GETTING STARTED